 Clouston, W. A. The Three Great Noodles.
 This is chapter VII in The Book of Noodles: Stories of Simpletons; or, Fools and their Follies.
 London: Elliot Stock, 1888.
 Reprinted in The Internet Sacred Text Archive.
 This chapter discusses different old versions of tales about the three noodles or sillies.

 Goodman, Michael L. Jack and the Three Sillies.
 Orem, Utah: Encore Performance Publishing, 1996.
 A short play for young people based on European and American tales.
 The sillies include a woman trying to catch sunlight in a box, milkmaids who have trouble counting, newlyweds with feuding in-laws, and a man trying to put on his pants.
+Sample from script available at publisher web site.
+The place is described as "a small country not renowned for anything" (iii, 1).
+Costume notes specify "eastern European peasant style clothing" (16).

 "Fool John."
 Cajun tale in the Deep South section of Nancy Van Laan's With a Whoop and a Holler: A Bushel of Lore from Way Down South.
 Illus.
 Scott Cook.
 New York: Atheneum, 1998.
 Van Laan blended several folklore sources and left out more violent actions.
 The collection includes comical illustrations, a regional map, notes and bibliography.
 See bibliography of Appalachian Tales in General Collections for more on this book.
 See "Foolish Jack" page for another John Sot (or Sotte) tale similar to this one.